amjadorfali/gtfu/README.md

 ## Features(WIP)!

+- Will automate the timer and break start/end.
+- Will support startup process.
 - Will force you to take breaks by blocking the screen.
-- Will automate the timer and break start/end.
 - Will supports multiple breaks.
-- Will have minimal setup required
+- Will have minimal setup required.
 - Will be cross-platform.

 ## Where will it run?